What is an RRSP?

 The T4RSP slip is issued with an amount shown in box 16 of the T4RSP.
 The slip will be in the name of the surviving spouse or common-law partner and is to be reported by the surviving spouse or common-law partner.

-Transfer to the surviving spouse or common-law partner (named as beneficiary in the RRSP contract)
+Transfer to the surviving spouse or common-law partner (named as the beneficiary in the RRSP contract)

 If, by the end of the year following the year of death of the annuitant, all of the property the RRSP held is paid to you as the deceased annuitant’s spouse or common-law partner (as specified in the RRSP contract), and that property is directly transferred to your RRSP, claim a deduction equal to the amount transferred to your RRSP on line 208 of your income tax and benefit return.
 If the amount is directly transferred to your RRIF or directly transferred to an issuer to buy yourself an eligible annuity, claim a deduction equal to the amount transferred on line 232 of your income tax and benefit return.